snageshrao/tfCPPExample/README.md

 Download and place the folder TFprocEx in C drive.

 Open cmd prompt,  cd c:\TFprocEx run cppCreatProcEx.exe.
-This will show the time taken for 'loadcppEx' process creation/execution (~0.015seconds) and time taken until process in terminated/return the output (~0.8 seconds).
+This will show the time taken for 'loadcppEx' process creation and execution (~0.015seconds) and also time taken for process termination and returning the output (~0.8 seconds).

 Within cppCreatProcEx.cpp (line 30) change the process name to dummyEx.ex which takes much lesser time (<0.1 seconds) to create, execute, and also to get the return value.

+I am using VS developer command prompt to compile cppCreatProcEx.cpp and dummyEx.cpp: cl /EHsc cppCreatProcEx.cpp

 ## To build loadcppEx.cpp
 place loadcppEx folder in tensorflow/examples folder of tensorflow repository.
 Go to cmd prompt and run bazel build loadcppEx.